 Many of the buildings BC Housing contributes funding to are able to register for the LEED for Homes Program as opposed to the LEED Building Design and Construction.
 The former is cheaper, less complex and can lead to simpler designs.

 LEED for Homes – Midrise is our LEED rating system of choice for most BC Housing-built buildings (generally less than 10 storeys).
 It differs from LEED Building Design and Construction in several ways.
 Check the LEED for Homes – Midrise cheat sheet, which details each of the potential points available in LEED for Homes and how easy or challenging they are to achieve.

-The Energy Modeling cheat sheet defines energy modeling as it relates to housing providers and how it can be effectively used to evaluate buildings.
-Energy modeling is a requirement for LEED and helps with the integrated design process.
+The Energy Modeling cheat sheet defines energy modelling as it relates to housing providers and how it can be effectively used to evaluate buildings.
+Energy modelling is a requirement for LEED and helps with the integrated design process.

 The LEED Construction Project Progress cheat sheet can be used to determine where a construction project should fit in relation to the LEED process and incentive documentation.
 This takes the project from pre-design through construction.

 Anderson Gardens, a 33-unit affordable housing development for seniors and persons with disabilities in Nelson, British Columbia, is a multi-family building project which completed construction in 2012, and is currently in process for Leadership in Energy and Environmental Design (LEED) certification.
 The project has already confirmed a second review rating of “LEED certified” status and is working to achieve a final LEED gold-level certification.